What is coronary artery disease?

 Sometimes plaque in an artery can rupture.
-The body's repair system in turn creates a blood clot to heal the wound.
+The body's repair system creates a blood clot to heal the wound.
 But the clot can block the artery, leading to either a heart attack or stroke.

 Early warning signs may include:

 They can also include the symptoms associated with angina:

 - A squeezing, suffocating or burning feeling in your chest that tends to start in the centre of your chest but may move to your arm, neck, back, throat or jaw.

-Women are more likely to experience atypical symptoms such as vague chest discomfort.
+Women are more likely to experience non-traditional symptoms such as: